sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

 This guide also explains how to use [proxy checks to monitor a group of websites][29], with command line configuration instructions.

+## Requirements

-To follow this guide, you’ll need to [install][19] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
+To follow this guide, install the Sensu [backend][19], make sure at least one Sensu [agent][30] is running, and configure [sensuctl][31] to connect to the backend as the [`admin` user][32].

 ## Use a proxy entity to monitor a website (Sensu Catalog configuration)

-Follow the steps in this section to use the [Sensu Catalog][25] to configure status monitoring for [sensu.io][24].
+Follow the steps in this section to use a Sensu Catalog integration to configure status monitoring for https://sensu.io/.
-You'll configure a check with a proxy entity name and Sensu will create an entity to represent sensu.io and report the status of the site under this entity.
+You'll configure a check with a proxy entity name and Sensu will create an entity to represent https://sensu.io/ and report the status of the site under this entity.

 The Sensu Catalog is part of the Sensu web UI, so you can complete all the necessary configuration directly from your browser.